 Another common not-so-fatal variant is often discussed in advice columns when mistresses write in seeking advice on the adulterous men they're trying to persuade to get a divorce.
 As the columnist almost invariably points out, if a man was willing to dump his wife for you because he got tired of her, how long do you really think you have before he'll get tired of you and start cheating on you too?
 The best bet for a mistress, therefore, is to "beat the rush" and dump her adulterous boyfriend preemptively.

-The battle of Bosworth 1485 was decided by Sir William Stanley's defection from Richard III's side to that of Henry Tudor.
-Henry, later king Henry VII, had Stanley later beheaded from high treason.
+The Battle of Bosworth Field in 1485 was decided by Sir William Stanley's defection from Richard III's side to that of Henry Tudor.
+Henry, later king Henry VII, had Stanley later beheaded for high treason.